ICE Raids Dozens of Convenience Stores in St. Louis-Truth!

-Right-wing news sites like River Front Times and the Gateway Pundit picked up on the report after the DOJ issued a press release on May 31, 2017.
+Sources with knowledge of the investigation said the raids were also tied to the illegal sale of cigarettes.Right-wing news sites like River Front Times and the Gateway Pundit picked up on the report after the DOJ issued a press release on May 31, 2017.
 The sites either reported or inferred that ICE had cracked down on Muslim-owned convenience stores based on a list of 35 people who were indicted, 34 of which had Arabic-sounding names:

 St. Louis, MO – Thirty-five (35) people were indicted in St. Louis on charges of conspiring to traffic in contraband cigarettes, conspiracy to distribute synthetic drugs and money laundering.